How to Install Docker on Ubuntu 22.04 or 20.04

 docker rm

-The docker rm command is used to remove a container.
-For example, to remove a container with the ID abcdefg, you can use the following command:
+Use the docker rm command to remove a container.
+For example, to eliminate a container with the ID abcdefg, execute the following command:

 docker rm abcdefg